ziggydale45/IDD-Fa19-Lab3/README.md

 **e.
 What kind of relationship does the resistance have as a function of stimulus? (e.g., linear?)**
 flex: logarithmic

-the photo cell and the soft spot: linear
+photo cell and the soft spot: linear

 ### 2. Accelerometer